-If you have questions or concerns about the privacy of your personal health information, please call Member Services (phone numbers are printed on the back cover of this booklet).
+If you have questions or concerns about the privacy of your personal health information, please call Member Services.

 Notice of Privacy Practices

 This notice describes how medical and financial information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.
 The privacy of your medical and financial information is important to us.